letsencrypt/website/content/en/post/2025-07-01-issuing-our-first-ip-address-certificate.md

 display_inline_newsletter_embed: false
 ---

+> **Update: January 15, 2026**
+>
+> Six-day and IP address certificates are now generally available.
+See [6-day and IP Address Certificates are Generally Available](/2026/01/15/6day-and-ip-general-availability) for details.

 Since Let's Encrypt started issuing certificates in 2015, people have repeatedly requested the ability to get certificates for IP addresses, an option that only a few certificate authorities have offered.
 Until now, they've had to look elsewhere, because we haven't provided that feature.

 Today, we've issued our [first certificate for an IP address](https://crt.sh/?id=19376952215), as we [announced we would](https://letsencrypt.org/2025/01/16/6-day-and-ip-certs/) in January.
 As with other new certificate features on our engineering roadmap, we'll now start gradually rolling out this option to more and more of our subscribers.